Chai-T29/ECG_Heart_Abnormalities/README.md

   - Compute the principal components and use them to train the model.
   - Assess the model’s performance.
 8. Observations / Results:
-  - Analyze the accuracy, precision, recall, and other metrics of the models.
+  - Analyze the performance metrics of the models.
-  - Compare the performance of B-Spline and FPCA approaches.
+  - Compare B-Spline and FPCA approaches.
   - Discuss the implications for detecting heart abnormalities.

 ### Conclusion